perebaj/perebaj.github.io/source/_posts/Optmizing-ML-models-using-threads-C-and-reducing-the-tail-at-scale-network.md

 # Optmizing ML models using threads, CPickle and reducing the tail at scale network

+Most of the systems should have a predictable response time, this to attend the user expectations, flows SLA and to make everything smooth.
+But sometimes, we have some problems to achive it.
+This article will show how serverless can introduce a problem in your ML pipeline and how I solved it.

 ## What is tail at Scale network?

 When you split your feature in multiple services, you need take care of a way to connect them.
 Usually this is made by a network call.
 This can be done by a File Transfer, Shared Database, Remote procedure call or even messaging.
 [1]